Presented by Writing NSW and Text Publishing

 Applications for the 2023 mentorship will open mid 2022.
 See the announcement of the 2022 winner here.

-The mentorship is awarded to an unpublished Indigenous writer who has made substantial progress on a fiction or non-fiction writing project.
+Writing NSW and Text Publishing present the Boundless Indigenous Writer’s Mentorship.
+The mentorship is awarded annually to an unpublished Indigenous writer who has made substantial progress on a work of fiction or non-fiction.
 The intention of the program is to support the writer to develop their manuscript and to facilitate a pathway to publication.

-The program will pair an emerging Indigenous writer from anywhere in Australia with a senior Indigenous writer in the same genre for a structured year-long mentorship.
-The writer will receive 20 hours of mentorship over the following 12 months, including feedback on their work in progress and general advice on writing and developing a publishing career.
+The program will pair an emerging Indigenous writer from anywhere in Australia with a senior Indigenous writer for a structured year-long mentorship.
+The writer will receive 20 hours of mentorship over the following year, including feedback on their work in progress and general advice on writing and developing a publishing career.
+If possible, an opportunity to meet with the mentor face to face will be provided.
 The writer will also receive editorial feedback and manuscript development from Text Publishing and access to Writing NSW professional development services.

-At the conclusion of the mentorship, Text Publishing will have the exclusive first right to consider the selected manuscript for publication, under terms to be negotiated with the writer.
+At the conclusion of the mentorship, Text Publishing will have the exclusive first right to consider the winning manuscript for publication, under terms to be negotiated with the writer.

 Writers do not need to have a full manuscript at the time of submission, though they must have made substantial progress on a manuscript, which they intend to complete (refer to submission requirements).
-To be eligible, writers must not previously have had a full-length work professionally published.
+Applicants must not previously have had a full-length work of fiction or non-fiction professionally published.